 The paved Khyber Pass is part of the Silk Road

-Khyber Pass is a high mountain pass at an elevation of 1,070m (3,510ft) above the sea level, located in the Khyber Pakhtunkhwa province of Pakistan.
+Khyber Pass is a high mountain pass at an elevation of 1,070m (3,510ft) above sea level, located in the Khyber Pakhtunkhwa province of Pakistan.
 The road through the pass is the main route between Pakistan and Afghanistan.

 Why is Khyber Pass so famous?

 Located in the northwestern region of the country, the pass is the most northerly and important of the passes between Afghanistan and Pakistan.
 It has long been a significant trade and invasion route.
-Well known invasions of the area have been predominantly through the pass.
+Well-known invasions of the area have been predominantly through the pass.
 It is the scene of various historic battles and one of the routes once known as “the Silk Road”.
 The area between Peshawar and Afghanistan is known as the tribal lands.

 Is it safe to go to Khyber Pass?